nielsdelestinne/niedel.be/_posts/2024-08-28-comparing_input_with_signal_input_angular.markdown

 ## Conclusion

-while both `@Input()` decorators and Signal inputs effectively handle data binding in Angular, and all presented solutions in this article provide the same behavior, Signals offer a more reactive and streamlined approach.
+While both `@Input()` decorators and Signal inputs effectively handle data binding in Angular, and all presented solutions in this article provide the same behavior, Signals offer a more reactive and streamlined approach.

 `@Input()` decorators, whether using setters or transform functions, are familiar and versatile.
 Signals, on the other hand, provide stronger type safety, automatic change detection, and can be considered as a step forward.